jekyll-theme-plain/blog/README.md

-# plain-text-jekyll-theme
+# The Plain text theme

-[UNMAINTAINED] Plain text Jekyll theme
+Plain text is a Jekyll theme for GitHub Pages.